elementary/website/docs/code/getting-started.md

 3. Create a `CMakeLists.txt` file.
 If you don't remember how to set up CMake, go back to the [previous section](#building-and-installing-with-cmake) and review.
 4. Remember how to [make a .desktop file](#the-desktop-file)?
 Excellent!
 Make one for this project, but this time, since your app will be displaying notifications, add `X-GNOME-UsesNotifications=true` to the end of the file.
 This is needed so that users will be able to set notification preferences for your app in the system's notification settings.

 When using notifications, it's important that your desktop file has the same name as your application's ID.
-This is because elementary uses desktop files to find extra information about the app who sends the notification such as a default icon, or the name of the app.
+This is because elementary OS uses desktop files to find extra information about the app who sends the notification such as a default icon, or the name of the app.
 If you don't have a desktop file whose name matches the application id, your notification might not be displayed.
 To keep things simple, we'll be using the same RDNN everywhere.

 ## Gtk.Application {#gtk-application}
 In order to display notifications, you're going to need your app to subclass `Gtk.Application`. `Gtk.Application` is a class that handles many important aspects of a Gtk app like app uniqueness and the application ID you need to identify your app to the notifications server.
 If you want some more details about `Gtk.Application`, [check out Valadoc](https://valadoc.org/gtk+-3.0/Gtk.Application).